 This is a joint programme provided by LSHTM and King’s College London.
-The course gives participants the knowledge and skills to initiate, develop and oversee mental health programmes in low-resource settings, and to conduct and critically evaluate research on global mental health.
+It gives participants the knowledge and skills to initiate, develop and oversee mental health programmes in low-resource settings, and to conduct and critically evaluate research on global mental health.
 These skills will equip students to make valuable contributions in research, public health, policy and practice.

 By the end of the programme, students will able to: